brunchstudio/pytvpaint/docs/usage/rendering.md

 PyTVPaint handles frames differently in an effort to have a similar behaviour to the other industry software we're familiar with (Premiere, Maya, etc...).
-Meaning that the ranges provided to the API will have to be formatted a certain way, with the API handling all the appropriate range conversion behind the scenes.
+Meaning that the ranges provided to the API will have to be formatted a certain way, with the API handling all the appropriate range conversions behind the scenes.

 To explain how this works we first need to review how TVPaint handles ranges (grab a cup coffee, this might take a while...).